emwap/stream-paper/paper.md

 ~~~

 The new stream is initialized by running the initialization
-computation from the input stream, yielding the step function `next`.
+computation from the input stream, yielding the step action `next`.
-Then, in the new step function, the function `next` is run to produce
+Then, in the new step action, the function `next` is run to produce
 an element `a` which is transformed by the function `f` and then
 returned.
 The combinator `loop` is defined as `return`.
 We use the
 name `loop` to convey that the code returned by `loop` is executed an